schooltool-project/schooltool.gradebook/src/schooltool/gradebook/README.txt

     >>> gradebook.getEvaluation(paul, hw1)
     (10, <RangedValuesScoreSystem None>)

-We can get a student average for the worksheet, an integer percentage that can later be used to formulate a letter grade.
+We can get the total of points and the average in a worksheet for a student.
+If both values can be determined, they are returned as Decimal numbers.
+It's responsability of the caller code to format them as needed.

-    >>> gradebook.getWorksheetTotalAverage(week1, paul)
+    >>> '%.1f, %.3f' % gradebook.getWorksheetTotalAverage(week1, paul)
-    (Decimal("92"), 81)
+    '92.0, 80.702'

 Sorting by Column